-Orientation/HR Date Completed KY Pharmacist licensure by September 1, 2023 (or by October 1st with REC approval) $^{\Delta}$ PGY1 Residency Completion Certificate BLS certification $^{\star\Delta}$ ACLS certification $^{\Delta}$ All required KNOW modules and sterile compounding annual competencies EM Pharmacist Orientation and Competency Checklist completed by the end of EM1 Learning experience.
-Pharmacademic/Evaluations Date Completed The resident has documented all general residency, required, longitudinal, and elective learning experience goals within electronic files and Pharmacademic [TM] .
+Orientation/HR Date Completed KY Pharmacist licensure by September 1, 2023 (or by October 1st with REC approval) $^{\Delta}$ PGY1 Residency Completion Certificate BLS certification $^{\Delta}$ ACLS certification $^{\Delta}$ All required KNOW modules and sterile compounding annual competencies EM Pharmacist Orientation and Competency Checklist completed by the end of EM1 Learning experience.
+Pharmacademic/Evaluations Date Completed The resident has documented all general residency, required, longitudinal, and elective learning experience goals within electronic files and PharmacademicTM.
 The resident has successfully completed all required program core rotations, longitudinal rotations, and elective rotations.
 The resident has successfully completed and ACH-R >80% of required and elective ASHP goals/objectives with no active "Needs Improvement".
-Resident has completed all required self-evaluations for each assigned rotation and/or longitudinal rotation Resident has completed all preceptor and LE evaluations for all monthly and longitudinal rotations. ·
+Resident has completed all required self-evaluations for each assigned rotation and/or longitudinal rotation Resident has completed all preceptor and LE evaluations for all monthly and longitudinal rotations.

-D 11 41 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Resident has completed initial and all quarterly self-assessments.
+FHARMACI RESIDENCI MANUAL & TRAINING AGREEMENT == Resident has completed initial and all quarterly self-assessments.
 The resident submits monthly duty hours and resident well-being evaluations within Pharmacademic.
 The resident has completed the PGY2 EM required disease state and topic log and documented progression within PharmAcademic TM (Appendix) Toxicology Date Completed Completion of all required Toxicology-focused topics for the PGY2 EM residency program.
 Shadowing experience at the Kentucky Poison Control Center.
 Submission of a reflective write up of experience at KY PCC (R6.1.1).
 Development of a toxicology-focused education (MEDucation).
 Development of a toxicology-focused patient case write up to be submitted for publication (e.g. case study).
-Research Outcomes Date Completed Completion of a residency research project that includes data collection and analysis as well as a final manuscript appropriate for submission for publication.
+Research Outcomes Date Completed Completion of a residency research project that includes data collection and analysis Bute Completed as well as a final manuscript appropriate for submission for publication.
 Submission of research project to IRB.
 Presentation of research project and results at a professional conference.
-Submission of a minimum of one research proposal to the resident's preceptor intended for a future resident(s) Staffing and Practice Management Date Completed The resident has completed clinical staffing/service commitment responsibilities • (every 4 th weekend, two holidays) Completion of 4 drug information question write-ups (1 per quarter) encountered on staffing weekends.
+Submission of a minimum of one research proposal to the resident's preceptor intended for a future resident(s) Staffing and Practice Management Date Completed The resident has completed clinical staffing/service commitment responsibilities Date Completed (every 4 th weekend, two holidays) Completion of 4 drug information question write-ups (1 per quarter) encountered on staffing weekends.
 Identification and implementation of 1 inventory optimization opportunity for the Emergency Department Automated Dispensing Cabinets (Omnicell).
 Responsible for maintaining inventory and tracking drug expiration within the Mass Casualty Incident (MCI) to-go drug bags for assigned quarters.
 Teaching and Practice Leadership Date Completed Develop and present 1 EMS in-service/education.
 Develop and present 2 lectures to EM medical resident weekly conference.
 Develop and present 1 Pharmacist Grand Rounds CE.
 Develop and present 1 nursing education/in-service (in person or MEDucation).
 Develop and present didactic lecture for the SUCOP Critical Care elective course.
 Participate in the development and/or assessment (check-off) of 1 pharmacist clinical competencies.
-Serve as co-preceptor for at least 1 APPE student pharmacist or PGY1 pharmacy resident during EM rotation. resident during Livi Totation.
+Serve as co-preceptor for at least 1 APPE student pharmacist or PGY1 pharmacy resident during EM rotation.
 Conduct and implement a quality improvement project.
-Development of a new or updates to an existing pharmacy policy, protocol, or powerplan. r - · · - r - · · · · Presentation of 4 journal clubs.
+Development of a new or updates to an existing pharmacy policy, protocol, or powerplan.
+Presentation of 4 journal clubs.